mwakad/apipractice/README.md

 I use a Public API (OpenWeatherMap) to fetch weather data for Nairobi city.
 After featching the data I perform a simple data manipulation using the Pandas library.

+## Function

+Enter you API key generated from https://openweathermap.org/

+Replace `city_name` with your desired city name

+Replace the city's respective `country_code`

+Execute